Hierarchical Non-Archimedean Stability of Finite Discrete Dynamical Systems: A Variational Theory over Coordinate Orderings: Hierarchical -Adic Ball Dynamics Hierarchical p-Adic Ball Dynamics

-\begin{remark}[Scope and dependence on gene ordering] The analysis is constrained to the behavior of the approximations $F_n$ on $\mathbb{Z}_p$; no analytic continuation outside the ring of $p$-adic integers is assumed.
-Stability and optimal-order conclusions are stated for a fixed resolution $N$ and fixed discrete dynamics $f$; in this regime the partition and the measure $\mu$ are well-defined and robust to the choice of approximants $F_n$ (Section~\ref{sec:stability_measure}).
+\begin{remark}[Scope and dependence on gene ordering] The conclusions below concern the action of $F_n$ on the observable balls of $\mathbb{Z}_p$, through the observable image of Remark~\ref{rem:quasi_Zp}, and not the full dynamics of $F_n$ on $\mathbb{C}_p$.
+Stability and optimal-ordering statements are made for a fixed resolution $N$ and a fixed map $f$.
+With $N$ and $f$ fixed, the ball partition and the stability measure $\mu$ (Section~\ref{sec:stability_measure}) are well-defined and independent of the choice of approximants $F_n$ (Remark~\ref{cor:invariance_Cn}).

-All derived quantities depend on the gene ordering $x_0, x_1, \ldots, x_{N-1}$; this is a fundamental feature of the framework, not a limitation.
+All derived quantities depend on the gene ordering $x_0, x_1, \ldots, x_{N-1}$.
 Changing the order alters the embedding into $\mathbb{Z}_p$: genes at lower powers of $p$ have more influence on $p$-adic distances and hence on the ball-level classification.
 Different orderings produce different sequences $F_0, \ldots, F_N$ and may yield different classifications.
 Section~\ref{sec:stability_measure} introduces a stability measure $\mu$ that quantifies this dependence and identifies optimal orderings. \end{remark}